wavefrontHQ/docs/pages/doc/ingestion_policies.md

 </thead>
 <tr>
 <td><strong>Usage Limit</strong></td>
-<td>Shows the total usage out of the committed usage.</td></tr>
+<td>Shows the usage for the current month out of the PPS limit for the policy.</td></tr>
 <tr>
 <td><strong>Previous Month to Selected Month</strong></td>
-<td>Shows a comparison of the current month with the previous month.</td>
+<td>Shows a comparison of the current month usage with the previous month usage.</td>
 </tr>
 <tr>
 <td><strong>Hourly Usage</strong></td>
 <td>Shows the hourly PPS.
-The red line represents the commit level.
-If the hourly usage exceeds the committed rate with more than 5% for a given month, you will incur overage charges.</td>
+The red line represents the PPS limit for the policy.</td>
 </tr>
 </tbody>
 </table>

-In the **Optimize Usage** section of the dashboard, you can see a list of charts that lets you investigate further which accounts contribute the most, what is the usage by ingestion source and ingestion type, so that you can investigate usage patterns.
+In the **Optimize Usage** section of the dashboard, you can see a list of charts that lets you investigate further which accounts contribute the most, what is the usage by ingestion source (proxy and direct ingestions) and by ingestion type (time series, histograms, and delta counters), so that you can investigate usage patterns.

  ![Usage summary per ingestion policy](images/usage_summary_per_policy.png)